 ZPUGDC, Inc. is a 501(c)(3) non-profit organization registered in the State of Maryland, USA.
-We accept donations to help fund our operations; if you are interested in helping us, please consider one of the following categories:
+We accept donations to help fund our operations; if you are interested in helping please consider one of the following options:

 Want to send a check instead?
 Please let us know.

 Thank you, donors!

 Contact information and links to DC Python resources.